-The Society, established in 1995, serves primarily the three villages, and promotes interest and education in horticulture and the countryside.
+The Society, established in 1995, serves primarily the three villages – Slindon, Eartham and Madehurst – and promotes interest and education in horticulture and the countryside.
 This is achieved through a programme of monthly meetings.
-In winter this involves invited speakers or events.
-In the summer outings are made, usually on a private basis, to a range of significant gardens in south-east England.
+During Winter months, this involves invited speakers or events.
+In Spring and Summer, outings are made to a range of significant gardens in south-east England.

-The patron of the society is the famous garden designer and writer, John Brookes MBE, of Denman’s Gardens.
-It is run by an elected Committee and issues a Quarterly Newsletter to its members.
+The patron of the society was the famous garden designer and writer, John Brookes MBE, of Denman’s Gardens, who sadly died earlier in 2018.
+In 2020, the society was delighted to welcome Gwendolyn van Paasschen, former pupil of John Brookes and now the Principal of Denman’s Gardens, as the new patron.
+The society is run by an elected Committee and issues a Quarterly Newsletter to its members.
 New members are most welcome.
-The current annual fee is £8.
+The current annual fee is £10.

-Details of the Society’s meetings, outings and events are listed in the Newsletter, the Events Column of the Parish Magazine, and the individual report from the Society that appears in each monthly issue.
-Meetings are also listed in the Village Diary.
+Details of the Society’s meetings, outings and events are listed in the Newsletter, the Village Diary of Events in the Parish Magazine, and the individual report from the Society that appears in each monthly issue of the Parish Magazine.

 The Afternoon Group

-The Afternoon Group meet at 2.30 p.m. on the second Tuesday of each month.
-Formerly known as SLAG (Slindon Ladies Afternoon Group) the change of name shows a shift in emphasis as we welcome both men and women to our meetings.
-A speaker, questions, conversation, and a chance to recharge friendships plus a really great afternoon tea!
-Various venues within the village.
+The Afternoon Group meets at 2.30 pm on the second Tuesday of each month.
+We welcome both men and women to our meetings.
+A speaker, conversation, games and a chance to recharge friendships plus a really great afternoon tea!
+It takes place in various homes within the village.

-Details of the Group meetings appear in the Parish Magazine, and on the website’s Village Diary.
+Details of the Group meetings appear in the Parish Magazine.

 Slindon History Group